Arctic Field Grant (AFG) – Funding for Fieldwork in Svalbard

 Requirements for the Project Owner

 The Project Owner must be an approved Norwegian research organisation.
 The project must have a project administrator from this organisation.
-The grant will be administered by the Norwegian institution and the associated project responsible.
+The grant will be administered by the Norwegian organisation and the associated project responsible.

 Requirements for the project manager

-The project manager must be a master student, PhD student or researcher affiliated with a Norwegian research organisation.
+The project manager must be a master's student, PhD student or researcher affiliated with a Norwegian research organisation.
 Students/researchers from non-Norwegian institutions are eligible for AFG if, and only if, their project is carried out in close cooperation with a Norwegian research organisation.

 What can you seek funding for?